pepperpots/Afterompt/README.md

 Detailed information about data attached to each state and event can be found in the Aftermath types definitions.
-Some extra information (loop and task instances, iteration and task periods, etc.) is generated* when the trace is loaded and processed in the Aftermath GUI.
+Some extra information such as: loop and task instances, iteration and task periods, etc. can be generated* when the trace is loaded and processed in the Aftermath GUI.

 (*) Requires experimental Aftermath from [here](https://github.com/IgWod/ompt-loops-tracing)